-- MAXENCE REBEROL, Université catholique de Louvain, Belgique - KILIAN VERHETSEL, Université catholique de Louvain, Belgique - FRANÇOIS HENROTTE, Université catholique de Louvain, Belgique - DAVID BOMMES, University of Bern, Switzerland

-JEAN-FRANÇOIS REMACLE, Université catholique de Louvain, Belgique
+MAXENCE REBEROL, Université catholique de Louvain, Belgique KILIAN VERHETSEL, Université catholique de Louvain, Belgique FRANÇOIS HENROTTE, Université catholique de Louvain, Belgique DAVID BOMMES, University of Bern, Switzerland JEAN-FRANÇOIS REMACLE, Université catholique de Louvain, Belgique

 Fig. 1.
 All-hexahedral boundary layer on a model with complex hexahedral configurations required at non grid-like CAD corners.
-Hexahedron colors are: grey for extrusion of boundary quads, blue where the ideal hexahedral valence is respected on a feature curve and red for non-intuitive configurations found by solving a combinatorial integer problem.
+Hexahedron colors are: grey for extrusion of boundary quads, blue where the ideal hexahedral valence is respected on a feature curve and red for non-intuitive configurations found by solving a combinatorial integer programming problem.
 Zooms in left and bottom-right contain ski-jump corners, top-right contains two pinched corners resolved together, and middle-right contains a dihedral angle transition from convex to flat along a feature curve.
 Boxes surrounded by dashed lines are showing the hexahedra viewed from the interior of the model.

-We present a robust technique to build an optimal all-hexahedral layer on the boundary of a model with arbitrarily complex ridges and corners.
+We present a robust technique to build a topologically optimal all-hexahedral layer on the boundary of a model with arbitrarily complex ridges and corners.
 The generated boundary layer mesh strictly respects the geometry of the input surface mesh, and it is optimal in the sense that the hexahedral valences of the boundary edges are as close as possible to their ideal values (local dihedral angle divided by 90°).
-Starting from a valid watertight surface mesh (all-quad in practice), we build a global optimization integer problem to minimize the mismatch between the hexahedral valences of the boundary edges and their ideal values.
-The formulation of the integer problem relies on the duality between boundary hexahedral configurations and triangulations of the disk, which we reframe in terms of integer constraints.
-The global problem is solved efficiently by performing combinatorial branch-and-bound searches on a series of sub-problems defined in the vicinity of complicated ridges/corners, where the local mesh topology is necessarily irregular because of the inherent constraints in
+Starting from a valid watertight surface mesh (all-quad in practice), we build a global optimization integer programming problem to minimize the mismatch between the hexahedral valences of the boundary edges and their ideal values.
+The formulation of the integer programming problem relies on the duality between boundary hexahedral configurations and triangulations of the disk, which we reframe in terms of integer constraints.
+The global problem is solved efficiently by performing combinatorial branch-and-bound searches on a series of sub-problems defined in the vicinity of complicated ridges/corners, where the local mesh topology is necessarily irregular because of the inherent constraints in hexahedral meshes.
+From the integer solution, we build the topology of the